IgorCode/i-order-terms/readme.txt

 2. Options section where you can select which taxonomy should be sortable.

 == Changelog ==
+= 1.2.0 =
+* Added link to options on plugins page
-= 1.1.0 =
+* Options page completely rewritten to use WordPress Settings API = 1.1.0 =
 * Added option page for plugin
 * Removed limitation of accepting only one taxonomy when using functions like get_categories and get_terms